Support scheme sprouts up for food and farm innovators

 The programme manager Helen Keys explained: “We want to step in and offer food and farm innovators just what they need to get their ideas to the next stage; whether that’s building a prototype, making the first sales or getting finances.
 Traditional business programmes are important for developing business skills but this is about levering in expertise that you would never be able to develop yourself.
 It could be technical drawings, packaging design or production processes; each innovator will get their own package of support.”

-The agri-food sector is an important contributor to the Mid and East Antrim area economy through employment and sales revenue and this is one of a series of measures being launched by the Council this Spring; Mid and East Antrim Food and Drink Network and the Agri-Food Demonstrator Pilot Grant Scheme will be running alongside Sprout.
+The agri-food sector is an important contributor to the Mid and East Antrim area economy through employment and sales revenue and this is one of a series of measures being launched by the Council this spring.